fed1337/ilo4_fan_management/README.md

 ## Troubleshooting

-### Seems like fan speed ignoring temperature sensors
+### It seems like fan speed ignoring temperature sensors

 Please inspect the script code, specifically how temperatures are grep'ed.
 Your sensors may be called differently.
 Those are `HDD*` and `CPU*` variables